TheoChem-VU/TCutility/docs/tcutility.job.rst

 Slurm support
 *************

-One usefull feature is that the :class:`Job <tcutility.job.generic.Job>` class detects if slurm is able to be used on the platform the script is running on.
+One usefull feature is that the |Job| class detects if slurm is able to be used on the platform the script is running on.
 If slurm is available, jobs will be submitted using ``sbatch`` instead of ran locally.
 It is possible to set any ``sbatch`` option you would like.

 .. code-block:: python
    :linenos: